-Regional staff for local support: our regional staff have knowledge about care and management of MND.
-They work with volunteers and affected families, and influence local service providers to help ensure the right support is available, when needed.
+Regional staff and volunteers: our regional staff have knowledge about care and management of MND.
+They work with our volunteers to guide affected families, and influence local service providers to help ensure the right support is available, when needed.

 Branches and groups: for guidance and support, including meetings for carers to share experiences and information.
 Our branches are listed at: www.mndassociation.org/branchesandgroups